DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

   - in the base game, this allows you to unlock viewing the game's ending
 - Fill in N Checklist Boxes!
   - fill in as many checklist boxes as you want, you can configure the number from 1-120.
+- You can also specify the name of any checklist box to set that as your specific goal for Air Ride.
 - None
   - this disables Air Ride from being a part of your world.
 No locations for Air Ride will exist to be checked.

+### Top Ride
+- Fill in over 100 Checklist Boxes!
+  - in the base game, this allows you to unlock viewing the game's ending
+- Fill in N Checklist Boxes!
+  - fill in as many checklist boxes as you want, you can configure the number from 1-120.
-You can also specify the name of any checklist box to set that as your specific goal for that game.
+- You can also specify the name of any checklist box to set that as your specific goal for Top Ride.
+- None
+  - this disables Top Ride from being a part of your world.
+No locations for Top Ride will exist to be checked.

+You can mix and match goals between all game modes.
+If there is a goal for multiple game modes, you can only complete your game by completing both goals.

 You can mix and match goals between City Trial and Air Ride.
 If there is a goal for both City Trial and Air ride, you can only complete your game by completing both goals.